 With nearly 125,000 acres in our Oregon timberlands burned in 2020, our foresters in Western Timberlands estimate it will take about four years of aggressive replanting to reach all affected areas.
-The overall goal is to complete replanting efforts as soon as 2024, and among the first acres to be reforested will be buffers along sensitive streams and connecting tributaries - all by the end of 2021.
+The overall goal is to complete replanting efforts as soon as 2024, and among the first acres to be reforested will be buffers along sensitive streams and connecting tributaries.

 Many of these streams feed municipal water systems and help provide clean drinking water for up to 100,000 residents in surrounding communities; others provide critical habitat for wildlife, including salmon.
 We have estimated that nearly 150 miles of these waterways will need replanted buffers, depending on fire severity, potentially amounting to about 2,800 acres of forested areas that will have little future harvest.
 These buffers are always an essential part of our commitment to environmental stewardship.
 Restoring them swiftly is even more critical to restart the process of securing streambanks, reducing erosion and filtering drinking water for local communities.

 In a typical planting season, we might have eight or nine crews out on the affected areas in our Oregon timberlands to plant about 3 million trees.
 For this year, we're planning to double that to 18 crews to replant around 8 million seedlings.
-We'll nearly double that effort again in 2022, with the rest slated for 2023 and 2024.